progressivetech/net.ourpowerbase.remoteform/docs/drupal_client.md

 # Adding your code to a Drupal site

-If you are running your main web site on Drupal, adding the remoteform javascript is a breeze, *provided you have the proper permissions.*
+If you are running your client web site on Drupal, adding the remoteform javascript is a breeze, *provided you have the proper permissions.*

 If you do have the proper permissions, you can add the code to any page or